daffaalfandy/athletes-management-system/docs/planning-artifacts/epics-and-stories.md

 - [ ] Slide-out `DetailDrawer` component (UX Spec).
 - [ ] High-resolution image preview.
 - [ ] Toggle for "Verified" status once the scan is checked.

+### Story E4.S3: Athlete Profile Photo
+**As a coach,** I want to upload a portrait photo of the athlete so that I can generate professional competition IDs.
+**Acceptance Criteria:**
+- [ ] Image upload in the "Profile" tab of the dossier.
+- [ ] Automatic copying to a local "Vault" directory to prevent path breakage.
+- [ ] Square cropping or aspect ratio enforcement.
+- [ ] Image replaces initials as the primary list thumbnail.

 ---